15 Best Portland Fall Festivals (Oregon) 2026

 Hops growing

-Information for the 2024 Hood River Hops Fest
+Information for the 2025 Hood River Orchard and Ale Fest

 Admission: $20-30 for adults, $15 for designated drivers, and free for children 12 and under.

-For those who are interested in exploring Portland’s cultural offerings, the annual Portland Greek Festival is a must-visit fall event.
+For those who are interested in exploring Portland’s local culture, the annual Portland Greek Festival is a must-visit fall event.
 This festival celebrates Greek food, music, and dance, and is held every year at the Holy Trinity Greek Orthodox Cathedral in Northeast Portland.

 The festival offers family-friendly activities for all ages, whether you are interested in learning more about Greek culture, trying new foods, or simply enjoying the lively atmosphere.
 Be sure to check out the traditional Greek folk dancing, where you’ll see dancers of all ages and skill levels performing in colorful costumes.